Our Additional Programs

 Registration: $375

 Kathy Winkler has been teaching young children for over 20 years.
-She is currently the Movement Specialist at MMS and previously taught Kindergarten for 16 years.
+She is the Movement Specialist at MMS and taught kindergarten for 16 years before joining MMS.
 She holds a BA in Economics from UC Davis and a Multiple Subjects Credential from UOP.
-Passionate about the outdoors, Kathy enjoys trail running, ocean swimming, paddleboarding, and yoga.
+Passionate about the outdoors, Kathy enjoys trail running, ocean swimming, paddle boarding, and yoga.
 For questions, contact Kathy at kwinkler@marinmontessori.org.

 -